opnfv/functest/docs/userguide/index.rst

 The test cases may be described as follow:

+ * onosfunctest:

- * onosfunctest: The mainly executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and FUNCvirNetNBL3
+    * The mainly executable file contains the initialisation of the docker environment
+    * It also includes functions called by FUNCvirNetNB and FUNCvirNetNBL3

  * FUNCvirNetNB

    * Create Network :: Post Network data and check it in ONOS